Confareneoclassico/Mainstreaming_Sensitivity_Analysis_Uncertainty_Quantification/Interactive_plot.md

     display(tab[ex])
 ```

+**Continue from here if you have selected the file option**.
 Set the dataframe for the final plot.

 ```{.python .input}
 # Set data